Haibenac/League_Predictions/README.md

 - number of estimators
     - I chose estimators to help find the right balance between computational cost and improved performance, especially for the ensemble effect.

+To select the best hyperparameters, I performed a GridSearchCV, which determined that the most optimal outcomes would be:
+**max_depth = 150**
+**min_samples_split = 5**
+**n_estimators = 80**

 ### Model Performance
+After fitting the model, I compared and found the accuracy that the model had on the test data that had been split earlier.
+The stats are as follows:

+Precision: 0.9688821583211146
+Recall: 0.9688855160450998
+F1: 0.9688762897894014
+Accuracy: 0.9688855160450998

+Although the initial model was already very strong, I still managed to improve the model by 5% compared to the baseline model.
+This final model improved the accuracy from 92% to 97%.

 ---
 ## Fairness Analysis